GageAllenCarpenter/JBoot/README.md

 ## Maven

-To use JCache in your Maven project add this dependency to the dependencies section of the pom.xml file within your project.
+To use JBoot in your Maven project add this dependency to the dependencies section of the pom.xml file within your project.
 ```mvn
 Currently working with SonaType(Maven Host) on deployment 8/27/2023
 ```